yvzkahraman/HepsiBurada.MarsRoverCase/README.md

 # HepsiBurada.MarsRoverCase

-Net 6.0, using ONION architecture and CQRS, mars rover problem has been solved for Hepsiburada.
+Net 6.0, using ONION architecture, CQRS, Abstract Factory and State Design, mars rover problem has been solved for Hepsiburada.

 ## PROBLEM :